user00000001/Tesra/docs/specifications/cli_user_guide.md

 ## 11. Send Transaction

-The transaction after being signed can be sent to Ontology via sendtx command.
+The transaction after being signed can be sent to Tesranode via sendtx command.

 ### 11.1 Send Transaction Parameters